KDE/digikam-doc/image_editor/transform_tools.rst

 This tool can be used for example to crop a stitched panorama, assembly with many images, which generate black borders around.

-See below a stitched Panorama Processed With Auto Crop.
+See below a stitched Panorama processed with auto crop tool.

 .. figure:: images/editor_autocrop.webp
     :alt: